Getting Into Work

 Remember to think about your caring role and all of the transferable skills that you have learned.
-If you have mentioned these skills in your CV, then bring them to light in your interview you are there to showcase your skills and what you are able to offer them as an employee.
+If you have mentioned these skills in your CV, then bring them to light in the interview.
+You are there to showcase your skills and what you are able to offer them as an employee

 Do some research about the company and find that they may or may not have a policy in place for carers.
 Be Positive!
 This can help you in deciding if you wish to disclose to an employer at interview stage that you are a carer.
 There are no hard rules in informing an employer that you are carer but what you want them to see are the qualities you have that match the job description and what you will bring to them as an employee.
 Think positive!